henrikmidtiby/CDC/README.md

 ## Installation

-OCDC is a python package and can be installed with pip.
+CDC is a python package and can be installed with pip.

 ```
-pip install OCDC
+pip install CDC
 ```

-For more advanced installation, please visit the [Documentation](link-to-github-pages) for more information.
+For more advanced installation, please visit the [Documentation](https://henrikmidtiby.github.io/CDC/) for more information.

 ## Usage

-For a tutorial of how to use OCDC on a test dataset, please see [Tutorial](link-to-github-pages-tutorial).
+For a tutorial of how to use CDC on a test dataset, please see [Tutorial](https://henrikmidtiby.github.io/CDC/tutorials_guides.html).

 ### How to make a reference image and mask

 The easiest way to make a reference image is to use your preferred GIS image tool (like [QGIS](https://www.qgis.org/)) to extract a small region from the orthomosaic.
 To make the mask open the reference image in an image editor and use the pen tool to mark all the desired pixels with red ((255, 0, 0) in RGB).

-### Run OCDC
+### Run CDC

-To run OCDC on an orthomosaic, run the following in a terminal window:
+To run CDC on an orthomosaic, run the following in a terminal window:

 ```
-OCDC path/to/orthomosaic path/to/reference_image path/to/mask_image
+CDC path/to/orthomosaic path/to/reference_image path/to/mask_image
 ```

-Run `OCDC --help` for more information or see the [Documentation](link-to-github-pages).
+Run `CDC --help` for more information or see the [Documentation](https://henrikmidtiby.github.io/CDC/).

 ## Documentation

-For a full list of command line arguments see [CLI](link-to-github-pages-cli).
-For a reference manual, please visit [Reference Manual](link-to-github-pages-ref-manual)
+For a full list of command line arguments see [CLI](https://henrikmidtiby.github.io/CDC/CLI.html).
+For a reference manual, please visit [Reference Manual](https://henrikmidtiby.github.io/CDC/reference.html)

 ## Contributing

-For contribution guidelines, please see the [Documentation](link-to-github-pages).
+For contribution guidelines, please see the [Documentation](https://henrikmidtiby.github.io/CDC/contributing.html).

 ## License